rachfop/takomo-docs/docs/organizations/getting-started.md

 ## Credentials

-When managing the AWS organization, you need to have credentials with sufficient permissions to manage the organization itself, and also to assume administrative role to all accounts that belong to the organization.
+When managing the AWS organization, you need to have credentials with sufficient permissions to manage the organization itself and assume the administrative role to all accounts that belong to the organization.

-Basically this means that Takomo's organization management commands need to be run with credentials of an IAM user located in the organization master account.
+Basically, this means that Takomo's organization management commands need to be run with credentials of an IAM user located in the organization master account.

 ### Organization Admin Role

-By default, Takomo uses the credentials currently available in the terminal session to execute operations that query information from the organization and also alter its state.
+By default, Takomo uses the credentials currently available in the terminal session to execute operations that query information from the organization and alter its state.
 It is also possible to tell Takomo to use a specific IAM role to execute these organization management operations by setting the `organizationAdminRoleName` property in the organization configuration file.

 #### Example: Setting the organization admin role name